Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Introduction

-The unexpected emergence of integers in Conjecture \ref{int} suggests that there might be some nontrivial identities for the quantum $6j$-symbols behind, and we hope this phenomenon will shed lights to the representation theory of quantum groups.
-In \S \ref{Q}, we compare the asymptotic behavior of $TV_r(M)$ for a link complement to that of the values of the corresponding colored Jones polynomials, and propose some questions for the further studies. \\
+\textbf{Acknowledgments:} Part of this work was done during the Tenth East Asian School of Knots and Related Topics at the East China Normal University in January 2015.
+We would like to thank the organizers for their support and hospitality.

-\textbf{Acknowledgments:} The authors are grateful to Reccardo Benedetti, Francis Bonahon and Nicolai Reshetikhin for inspiring discussions and suggestions and Hao Zheng for helpful conversations.
-The first author would like to thank Kefeng Liu and Weiping Zhang for a lot of useful discussions during the past few years.
-The second author is grateful to Henry Segerman and Hongbin Sun for helpful discussions and Steven Kerckhoff, Feng Luo and Maryam Mirzakhani for suggestions.
+The authors are deeply grateful to Francis Bonahon for discussions, suggestions and improving the writing of the paper, and are also grateful to Riccardo Benedetti, Francesco Costantino, Charles Frohman, Stavros Garoufalidis, Rinat Kashaev, Liang Kong, Thang L\^e, Julien March\'e, Gregor Masbaum, Nicolai Reshetikhin, Dylan Thurston, Roland van der Veen, Zhenghan Wang and Hao Zheng for discussions and suggestions, and Xiaogang Wen and Shing-Tung Yau for showing interest in this work.
+The first author thanks Kefeng Liu and Weiping Zhang for many useful discussions during the past few years, and Nicolai Reshetikhin for guiding him to the area of quantum invariants and sharing many experiences and ideas since 2005.
+The second author thanks Henry Segerman and Hongbin Sun for very helpful discussions, and Steven Kerckhoff, Feng Luo and Maryam Mirzakhani for many suggestions.

-The first author is supported by a grant associated to his Senior Shiing-Shen Chern Postdoctoral Fellowship from ICTP.
-The second author is supported by NSF grant DMS-1405066.